-Athena is currently in Phase A study by two industrial consortia under ESA contract.
-From the Phase A kick-off in mid 2015 to April 2016 (Phase A1) the two industrial consortia were asked to study two mission concepts: the As proposed mission (described below) and a concept introduced by ESA during the Phase 0 study dubbed CDF mission, which has a reduced mirror size (effective area at 1 keV of 1.4 m2, instead of the As proposed 2 m2).
-The main scope of the Phase A1 study was to decide the mirror size that would fit technically and programmatically within the L2 boundaries.
+From mid 2015 to April 2016 (Phase A1) two industrial consortia under ESA contract, were asked to study two mission concepts: the As proposed mission (described below) and a concept introduced by ESA during the Phase 0 study dubbed CDF mission, which has a reduced mirror size (effective area at 1 keV of 1.4 m2, instead of the As proposed 2 m2, corresponding to a mirror structure of 15 rows - “15-row mirror”, hereafter).
+The main scope of the Phase A1 study was to decide the mirror size that would fit technically and programmatically within the L-class mission boundaries.

-Phase A will run until late 2017, ending with the Preliminary Requirements Review (PRR).
-Phase B1 will then follow until mid 2019, ending with a Systems Requirements Review (SRR).
-Mission adoption by ESA’s Science Programme Committee (SPC) is expected in early 2020, leading to launch in 2028.
+Phase A will run until late 2018, ending with the Instrument Preliminary Requirement Reviews (IPRRs).
+Phase B1 will then follow until Q3/2019, ending with the Mission Formulation Review (MFR).
+Mission adoption by ESA’s Science Programme Committee (SPC) is expected in second half of 2021, leading to launch in the early 2030s.

-The Athena proposal describes a mission concept according to which Athena will be a large X-ray observatory offering spatially-resolved X-ray spectroscopy and deep wide-field X-ray spectral imaging with performance greatly exceeding that offered by current X-ray observatories like XMM-Newton and Chandra, or by missions like Hitomi and SRG/eROSITA.
+The Athena proposal describes a mission concept according to which Athena will be a large X-ray observatory offering spatially-resolved X-ray spectroscopy and deep wide-field X-ray spectral imaging with performance greatly exceeding that offered by current X-ray observatories like XMM-Newton and Chandra, or by missions like Hitomi, XARM, and SRG/eROSITA.

 A conceptual design for the Athena spacecraft derived from the ESA CDF study, designed to be accommodated in an Ariane 5 launcher.